pksunkara/reign/reign_router/README.md

     }
 }
 ```

-**NOTE**: This will be made simpler to use once async traits are implemented in rust.

 As a new request comes in, the router sends it to the first middleware which performs some logic
 and in turn sends the request to the next middleware in the chain by calling `Chain::run`.
 The